DFE-Digital/get-into-teaching-app/app/views/content/help-and-advice.md

 ---
 ## Get an adviser

 Advisers provide free, one-to-one support by phone, text or email.
-They're all experienced, former teachers and able to answer any questions you have.
+They all have years of teaching experience and are able to answer any questions you have.

 You will have your own dedicated adviser to support you.

 ### Teacher training advisers

-A <a href="/teacher-training-advisers">teacher training adviser</a> can help you if you're a final year undergraduate student or if you already have a degree.
+A teacher training adviser can support you if you're a final year undergraduate student or if you already have a degree.
 They can help you:

 - understand more about teacher training courses
 - find funding and support available to you